DEVSENSE/phptools-docs/docs/vscode/Editor/code-actions.md

 ### Getters and Setters

 Generating getters and/or setters for private and protected properties can be done using the following code action.
-This will add function `get` and `set` for the selected property at the end of current class.
+This will add the function `get` and `set` for the selected property at the end of the current class.

 ![Add getters and/or setters](../imgs/getter-setter-action.png)

 The inserted code contains all the available type annotations.
 In case the current version of PHP is `7` or higher, also the return type is added.
-For PHP `7.4` and higher, the property's type hint is taken into accound as well.
+For PHP `7.4` and higher, the property's type hint is taken into account as well.

 ![Add getters and/or setters](../imgs/getter-setter-action.gif)